ravikrishnudu/journal/week-13.md

 and started reading Eloquent JavaScript

 Day 2:
-done 30 tasks in ffc
+done 30 tasks in FFC
 completed Chapter 1 & 2 in eloquent JS